LogoChooseYourPlant

 • This plant is dormant during winter

-Video tutorials of aspidistra care and tips
+Video tutorials of String of Hearts care and tips

-The videos might not be about exactly the same plant, but the same variety.
-In most cases, this not relevant because many of the varieties have the same requirements.
+The video tutorials might not be about the same exact plant, but a plant of the same family, which have the same requirements.

-• Video created by Summer Rayne Oakes about how to take care of a aspidistra
+Video created by Summer Rayne Oakes about how to take care of a aspidistra

-• Video created by Crazy Plant Guy about how to take care of a aspidistra
+Video created by Crazy Plant Guy about how to take care of a aspidistra